masagrator/Status-Monitor-Overlay/docs/modes.md

 # Modes

-Status Monitor Overlay from 0.5 release contains three modes to choose from Main Menu
+Status Monitor Overlay from 0.7 release contains five modes to choose from Main Menu

 # Full